-Men's cancer risk to climb to one in two as research drives up survivalDecember 19th, 2012 in Cancer
+Men's cancer risk to climb to one in two as research drives up survivalDecember 19, 2012 in Medicine & Health / Cancer

 A man's lifetime risk of developing cancer is set to reach one in two by 2027 according to new Cancer Research UK figures released today (Wednesday).